-(3) While cellular and PCS carriers have until November 2002 to become LNP capable, paging companies are currently totally exempted.
-Therefore, TD estimated the percentage of codes held by cellular and PCS (68%) vs paging (32%) and applied the percentage to the available numbers.
+3. While cellular and PCS carriers have until November 2002 to become LNP capable, paging companies currently are totally exempted.
+Therefore, TD estimated the percentage of codes held by cellular and PCS (64%) vs paging (36%) and applied the percentage to the available numbers.